walkswiththebear/ConsecutiveSequences/README.md

 ## Overview
 Consider a permutation p of the n natural numbers {1, ..., n}, and let k >= 2.
-A **consecutive sequence** of length k in the permutation is an occurrence of k consecutive integers in the permutation, that is, an occurrence of a contiguous subsequence of the form (i, i+1, ..., i+k-1).
+A **consecutive sequence** of length k in the permutation is an occurrence of k consecutive integers in p, that is, an occurrence of a contiguous subsequence of the form (i, i+1, ..., i+k-1).
 A **maximal consecutive sequence** is a consecutive sequence that is not part of a longer consecutive sequence.

-ConsecutiveSequences.js contains various algorithms for counting permutations with and without certain configurations of consecutive sequences.
+ConsecutiveSequences.js contains various algorithms for counting permutations with and without certain configurations of consecutive sequences, centered around a generic "all-purpose" algorithm.
 The immediate concern of the core algorithms is with maximal consecutive sequences.
 However, we also give some algorithms that demonstrate how the core algorithms can be employed to answer questions about consecutive sequences in general.

 ## Usage